-What About Ulterior Motives of people who report abuse?
+What About Ulterior Motives of People Who Report Abuse?

 2. Can CPS See My Child Without My Permission?

-CPS will usually attempt to see your child before they talk to you.
-There is one very simple reason for this.
-Workers want to talk to the child before any parent has the chance to tell them what to say (at best) or warn them of consequences of disclosing abuse (at worst).
+The simple answer is yes.
+The longer answer is CPS will usually attempt to see your child before they talk to you.
+There is a simple reason for this: Workers want to talk to the child before a parent or foster parent has the chance to tell them what to say (at best) or threaten the child with consequences of disclosing abuse (at worst).

 What If I'm Falsely Accused?

 If you are reading this, you may be upset because you have been falsely accused.
 It’s understandable to feel upset, but you should also remember that some parents are not falsely accused and it’s important for CPS to reach those children before there can be any intimidation or coaching by abusive parents.